 Time constraints and a lack of communication with a short-sale lender often frustrate sellers in a short sale.
 While time is an understandable symptom, the deeper issue lies in the seller negotiating with an entity that lacks deadlines and a process that shields them from accountability.
 Banks review offers in short sale mitigation departments, and reviewers frequently juggle hundreds of short sale cases.
 Because of this, the seller’s case is often just a neglected folder in a filing cabinet.
 Closing delays often happen because a case reviewer left, was reassigned, or left the bank entirely.
 A new reviewer can request a new broker’s price opinion, resulting in a new closing value.

 The bank has little cost associated with holding the property, resulting in little to no urgency on their end, while the seller feels every day for their mounting costs.
 Most lenders halt the process and require a new, more current set of financials, midway through the short sale.
 Unsurprisingly, buyers grow disinterested.
 Sellers then must relist the property.
-Properties with more than one short sale are especially problematic, as every bank is a separate approval entity.
+Properties with more than one mortgage are especially problematic, as every lienholder is a separate approval entity.

 What Laws and Regulations Apply to Short Sales and Foreclosures?

 One of the biggest risks short sellers overlook is the tax implications of the short sale.
 This risk does not arise until the deal is closed and the sale is final.
 The IRS typically considers forgiven debt to be income.
 Given the nature of short sales, this means that sellers should expect a tax bill.
-While the Mortgage Forgiveness Debt Relief Act of 2007 has provided short-sale sellers with some tax forgiveness, it has been inconsistent and cannot be counted on when a short sale is being planned.
+The Mortgage Forgiveness Debt Relief Act of 2007 shielded short sale sellers from that bill for years, but the exclusion expired on January 1, 2026, and Congress has not renewed it.
+If your lender forgives debt on a sale closing today, plan on the IRS treating it as income unless you qualify under the insolvency or bankruptcy rules, which still exist.
 Closing a short sale without the advice of a tax professional should be avoided at all costs, because it is a sure way to incur a worse financial consequence than the short sale.

 Foreclosure and short sale laws are inconsistent; however, the laws in the seller’s jurisdiction will govern the short sale.
 Lack of engagement and participation in the short sale process will always be detrimental to the sellers.
 It is important to note that short-selling the property does not mean the seller will no longer be liable for the remaining balance on the loan.
 The short sale approval letter, which should be reviewed by a real estate attorney, will stipulate the lender’s approval to participate in the short sale and provide a deficiency waiver.